gaikwad411/pyhatodi/README.md

 # Pyhatodi

-**Pyhatodi** (from *hatodi* = "hammer" in Hindi) is a lightweight developer toolkit designed to help Python developers with everyday tasks—locally and securely.
+**Pyhatodi** (from *hatodi* = "small hammer" in Hindi) is a lightweight developer toolkit designed to help Python developers with everyday tasks—locally and securely.

 > **Why Pyhatodi?**
 > Many developers use online tools for quick debugging tasks like decoding JWT tokens, risking exposure of sensitive information.
 Pyhatodi brings these utilities to your local machine, ensuring privacy and speed.